Trident (Miami) Rugby Football Club: History

 The Trident Rugby Football Club was founded in 1972, by a group of players from the University of Miami Men's Rugby club.
 The UM rugby club, formed three years earlier, had grown too large, and the lack of playing time prompted these players to meet in 1972 to establish their own, independent club; Trident RFC.

 The Tridents' first match was in the summer of 1973 against the rugby team of HMS Ark Royal, a warship of the Royal Navy that regularly called at the Port of Miami.
 The Tridents lost the contest 0 to 15.
 That same autumn, the Tridents played in their first divisional match, a winning effort against Naples RFC.
 Subsequently, the Tridents lost their second divisional fixture to UM RFC and ended their inaugural season 1-1.

 On Wednesday, September 7, 2016, the Miami-Dade Mayor Carlos Gimenez alongside Commissioner Jose "Pepe" Diaz recognized the team following an undefeated season by proclaiming September 7 "Trident Rugby Football Club Day" in Miami-Dade County.
 A great honor that was followed by the first ever lineout performed inside City Hall.

+2024 DII Men's Club Rugby XV National Champions.
+The Tridents defeated Oceanside Chiefs 38-10 in the championship match held in Round Rock, Texas.
+This was the second trip to the National Championship final 4, and the first national title for the Miami Tridents.
+MVP of the match was #10 Fran Perello.

 Today, the Tridents continue to play rugby in Miami as a member of the Florida Rugby Union.